The New Faces of Pride: Maisie Richardson-Sellers on Diversifying the Entertainment Industry and More - E! Online

 I am so deeply inspired and humbled by the collective openness, curiosity and the determination of your generation.
 Your individual story, your fire, your dreams are what make you an absolutely crucial part of the fabric of this next chapter.
 Don't forget that allowing yourself to be vulnerable is a sign of great strength, and that nurturing your mental and emotional health only makes you better equipped to support others.
 Refuse to settle.
 Refuse to sit down.
 Your time is now.

-For more from The New Faces of Pride, check out responses from Jaida Essence Hall, Theo Germaine, Rahne Jones, Nicole Maines, Ryan Jamaal Swain and Hailie Sahar—and be sure to return every day through the end of June for more!
+For more from The New Faces of Pride, check out responses from Jaida Essence Hall, Theo Germaine, Rahne Jones, Nicole Maines, Ryan Jamaal Swain, Hailie Sahar and Kim Petras.